ChatScript/ChatScript/WIKI/ChatScript-Json.md

 # ChatScript JSON Manual
 © Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
-<br>Revision 6/3/2019 cs9.41
+<br>Revision 7/14/2019 cs9.6

 # Real World JSON

 JSON (JavaScript Object Notation) is an open standard format using human-readable text to transmit data objects over the web.
 It is a common standard largely replacing XML which is too wordy and hard to read.
-JSON has two datatypes that represents collections of values, the array and the object.
+JSON has two datatypes that represent collections of values, the array and the object.
 A JSON array is a list of JSON entities separated by commas and placed within `[]`, e.g.,
 ```
-[ A 2 [ help life] [] ]
+[ A, 2, [ help, life], [] ]
 ```
 Indices of an array start at 0, so the above has as values:
 [0] = A [1] = 2 [2] = an array of 2 values [3] = an empty array